LC-MS Analysis: Robust and Reproducible Assay with High Throughput and Sensitivity

 Liquid Chromatography Mass Spectrometry (LC-MS) is a method or technique used commonly for drug analysis, food analysis, and environmental testing.
 The advantage of LC-MS analysis is that it enables both high throughput and high sensitivity analysis of analytes.
 LC-MS assay is increasingly used for a variety of compounds leading to accelerated testing and development of drug candidates.
 Similarly, LC-MS analysis is one of the most commonly used techniques for conducting DMPK studies.
 Liquid Chromatography Mass Spectrometry combines the physical separation and detection sensitivity capabilities of both platforms.
 In other words, the individual abilities of both the LC and MS techniques are synergistically enhanced by their tandem combination.
 LC-MS-MS test works so well because the Liquid Chromatography separates analyte from a complex matrix into distinct components, while the Mass Spectrometry provides the characterization and quantitation for the components with high accuracy.
 This technique works exceptionally well for the analysis of both synthesized inorganic compounds, as well as organic and biochemical compounds found in complex biological and environmental matrix.

-LC-MS-MS Assay/Method Setup and Sample Analysis during Drug Discovery, Preclinical, and Clinical Phases
+LC-MS Method Setup and Sample Analysis during Drug Development

 The LC-MS assay method is used during various stages of the drug development cycle.
 Most notably, it is used in the following phases: